Raicuparta/static-bsky-feed/README.md

 1. Go to your repo's Actions tab.
 2. Select the "Publish Feed" workflow.
 3. Click the "Run workflow" dropdown.
-4. Type the confirmation, and press the "Run workflow" button.
+4. Type the feed ID in the recordName input.
+For instance, for my feed ` bsky.app/profile/raicuparta.com/feed/modding`, the ID would be `modding`.
+If you use the same ID again, your changes to feed name, description, avatar will overwrite the existing ones.

-You can also do this on your local environment by running `npm run publish`.
+You can also do this on your local environment by running `npm run publish [RECORD_NAME]`.

 ## Removing your feed from the public

 Same as publishing, but use the "Unpublish Feed" workflow instead.

-You can also do this on your local environment by running `npm run unpublish`.
+You can also do this on your local environment by running `npm run unpublish [RECORD_NAME]`.

 ## Why?